 Capturing user input in a Node.js application

-In a previous article, we saw how Node.js could accept parameters sent via the CLI.
-In that article, we mentioned that Node.js is also capable of "waiting for user input".
-This article discusses how to create an application in Node.js that will await input from a user and act on it.
+In a previous article, we looked at how Node.js could accept parameters sent via the CLI.
+We mentioned that Node.js can also wait for user input.
+Let’s build an application that does exactly that.

 readline

-Node.js comes with a built-in module called readline that provides developers with an interface to read data from a Readable stream - a Readable stream being process.stdin.
+Node.js ships with a built-in module called readline.
+It gives you an interface to read data from a Readable stream (in our case, process.stdin).

 const readline = require('readline');